How to find a power source

 CONNECT the new wires to the new outlet: white (neutral) wire to a silver-colored terminal screw; black (hot) wire to a gold-colored terminal screw; bare wire to the green grounding screw.
 Make sure the cable sheath remains secured inside the box.

-Once you’ve determined the outlet that you’ll use as a power source and have shut it off, use an electronic stud finder to locate the studs on both sides.
+Once you’ve determined the outlet to use as a power source and shut it off, use an electronic stud finder to locate the studs on both sides.
 You can put your new outlet anywhere between these two studs.

 Hold the face of the new electrical box against the wall where you want it to go, and trace around it with a pencil.
 Cut out the hole with a drywall saw.
 Note: Be sure to buy a “remodeling” box that can be secured to the drywall, not one that must be mounted on a stud.

-Next, unscrew the existing outlet on the other side of the wall from its box (Photo 1) and punch out one of the knock-outs at the back of the box using a screwdriver.
+Next, using a screwdriver, unscrew the existing outlet on the other side of the wall from its box (Photo 1) and punch out one of the knock-outs at the back of the box.
 Then feed the new cable through the knock-out into the wall cavity (Photo 2).
 Feed in enough cable to reach the new outlet location—plus about 1 ft.
 Connect the wires of the new cable to the existing wires (Photo 3).
 Pull the cable out through the new outlet hole in the wall (Photo 4) and feed it into the new box.
 Then mount the new box in the opening.
 Photos 3 and 5 show how the electrical connections are made.
 Finally, call the electrical inspector to check your work.

 Before you tackle any part of this project, turn off the power to the circuit at the main electrical panel by switching off the breaker or removing the fuse.

 - Before touching any bare wires or terminals on a switch or outlet, use a voltage tester on all the wires to make sure the power is off (Photo 1).